tolgakilicarslan/tolgakilicarslan/README.md

 ---

-> Lowering the marginal cost of new analytics & ML questions via modular, observable data components.
+> Focused on lowering the marginal cost of new analytics & ML questions through modular, observable data components.